 29. The flow run history will appear under '28-day run history' once the file is uploaded as follows.
 It displays flow start date and time, duration and status.

-30. Click on start date and time to view details regarding the running flow.
+30. Click start date and time to view details regarding the running flow.

-The green ticks indicate that particular step of the flow got executed successfully.
-Click on the respective titles within the flow to get further details.
+The green ticks indicate that the corresponding step of the flow was executed successfully.
+Click the respective titles within the flow to get further details.

 31. As the flow was successful, the file would become available in Sharepoint as per the folder path configured in step 27 above.